zzxwill/odps/intl.en-US/Product Introduction/Definition/Data types.md

 **Note:**

 -   NOTE 1:When insert is constant to decimal field, pay attention to the writing of constants.
-For example, 3.5BD in the definition of constants.
+For example,3.5BD in the definition of constants.

     ```
-    insert into
-          test_tb(a) values (3.5BD);
+    insert into test_tb(a) values (3.5BD);
     ```

     The a field is decimal type.